 Some other types of fruit that go well with pork are apricots (fresh, tinned, or dried and soaked), morello cherries (sour cherries), and mirabelles (very small plums).

 Melt the butter in a large thick-bottomed pan.
 When it stops foaming put in the meat and quickly brown on all sides until you don't see any raw bits.
-If the meat has a fatty side, turn that side down.
+If the meat has a fatty side, make sure that it's on the bottom to start with.
 Turn down the heat.
 Sprinkle the meat with salt and pepper and add some liquid so it doesn't stick.
 Cover the pan.

 Cook for about half an hour, turning occasionally to brown the meat on all sides.